 So, does this mean most people are for a total ban of cellphone/smartphone use while driving?

 How drivers use their cellphones factor in to how secure others feel on the road.
-For example, more people view drivers who text and email on their phones as a more of a threat (98.6 percent) than drivers who talk (87.7 percent) on their phones.
-Yet, within 30 days of taking part in the survey, 44.9 percent of drivers admitted to reading a text message or email while driving, and 34.6 percent actually typed or sent a message.
+For example, more people view drivers who text and email on their phones as a more of a threat (98.6%) than drivers who talk (87.7%) on their phones.
+Yet, within 30 days of taking part in the survey, 44.9% of drivers admitted to reading a text message or email while driving, and 34.6% actually typed or sent a message.

-In addition, 69 percent of drivers are more accepting of drivers using a hands-free cellphone rather than a handheld.
+In addition, 69% of drivers are more accepting of drivers using a hands-free cellphone rather than a handheld.

 Setting an example

 Do drivers practice what they preach?
-A large percentage of drivers (95.6 percent) said texting or emailing while driving is unacceptable.
+A large percentage of drivers (95.6%) said texting or emailing while driving is unacceptable.
 But, roughly 1 in 3 drivers admitted to having done just that within the past 30 days at the time the survey was conducted.
+And in the most recent AAA Foundation for Traffic Safety study, nearly half (49%) of drivers report talking on a hand-held while driving while nearly 35% have sent a text or an email.
 The main takeaway is fellow drivers should do as they suggest and not as they do.

 Technology in cars also is a distracted driving issue.
 In a different survey in conjunction with researchers at the University of Utah, AAA evaluated car technology in 40 car models from the past two years.
 The survey focused on different components of the technology and the amount of time drivers took to complete several tasks.
 It also focused on the cognitive and mental demands that these technologies required.